flavienbwk/ceph-kubernetes/README.md

     kubectl delete pod psitransfer-deployment-8448887c9d-mt6wm
     ```

     Check the status of the newly-restarted pod.
-You app should be available again at the link previously kept.
+Your app should be available again at the link previously kept.

     ![Our web app is still accessible with data !](./images/psitransfer_still_here.png)